quentinbacquele/mfid/README.md

 From here, you can access all the modules: **Analysis**, **Detection**, **Identity**, **Training**, and **Settings**.

 ## 4. The MFID Application Suite

+The MFID suite is composed of several specialized modules, each designed for a specific part of the computer vision workflow.

 ### 4.1.
 Analysis App